On quasisymmetric plasma equilibria sustained by small force: Introduction

 where $\nabla$ denotes covariant differentiation with respect to the Euclidean metric.
 Recall that $\xi$ generates an isometry of Euclidean space if and only if $\L_\xi \delta= 0$, in which case $\xi$ is called a Killing field for the metric $\delta$.
 Assuming that $\xi\cdot \nabla \psi = 0$ and $\div \xi = 0$, from \eqref{Bqs} we find

 and expanding the condition \eqref{qs3intro} we find

 see Lemma \ref{propBLem} of Appendix \ref{structural}.
 The equation \eqref{qsdefo} is a complicated relationship between $\psi, C(\psi)$ and $\xi$ but notice that it holds trivially (assuming only that $\xi\cdot \nabla \psi = 0$) whenever when $\xi$ is a Killing field.
 It is well-known that in Euclidean space the only Killing fields are linear combinations of translations and rotations.
-Therefore, up to a multiplicative constant, the only such field compatible with the geometry of the axisymmetric torus is $\xi = R e_\Phi$ and as mentioned above, such solutions are not suitable for confinement.
+Therefore, up to a multiplicative constant, the only such field compatible with the geometry of the axisymmetric torus is $\xi = R e_\Phi$ and as mentioned above, such solutions have problematic confinement properties.
 We have arrived at the following problem.